-- You may represent yourself at the hearing or choose an attorney or any other person to represent you.
-(You may not choose a DSHS employee.)
-You are responsible for any fees charged by your attorney. - DSHS will be represented by an administrative hearing coordinator.
-The coordinator will mail you a hearing packet which includes documents provided by you and DSHS.
-Carefully read the hearing packet and have it with you at the time of the hearing. - If you have documents you want the judge to see, immediately send them to OAH and to DSHS.
+You may represent yourself at the hearing or choose an attorney or any other person to represent you.
+(You may not choose an employee of the Department of Social and Health Services (DSHS) or HCA).
+You are responsible for any fees charged by your attorney.

+HCA may be represented by an HCA staff attorney, or by a DSHS administrative hearing coordinator.
+The representative will mail you a hearing packet which includes documents provided by you and HCA or DSHS.
+Carefully read the hearing packet and have it with you at the time of the hearing.

-Examples of documents you may want the judge to see:
+Submitting Documents (Exhibits): If you have documents you want the judge to see, immediately send them to OAH and the HCA Representative.
+Examples of document you may want the judge to see: